Call before you dig

 The law says you must call, even if you are a homeowner.

 PSE locates and marks its own lines for free, but privately owned utility lines must be located by a separate vendor, typically for a fee.
-To better understand which utility pipelines belong to you, visit King County's interactive utility pipeline guide.
+To better understand which utility pipelines belong to you, visit this interactive guide.
 You’ll find a list of private utility locating companies here.